Karincheong/ASL_call_for_help_video_classification-/README.md

 ### Pre-processing of Data
-The primary technique comes from the gaming theory method, the established model first calculates and sum up the screen pixels that fall in the threshold values of HSV and YCbCr which reflects on exposed skin colour.
+The primary technique comes from the gaming theory method, the established model first calculates and sum up the screen pixels that fall in the threshold values of HSV and YCbCr which reflects on exposed skin color.
 This method can detect and extract five images that contain skin color with the highest pixel counts.

 ![Capture](https://github.com/Karincheong/August-2020-WaiLEARN-Female-Employment-Analysis/assets/68969621/65d4905a-fde5-44c8-81a6-57632a80130b)